MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-assign-roles.md

 * Creating a new workspace
 * Assigning subscription or workspace level quotas

-The workspace admin also cannot create a new role.
+The workspace admin also can't create a new role.
 It can only assign existing built-in or custom roles within the scope of their workspace:

 *workspace_admin_custom_role.json* :